Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Recycled Kraft Paper

-Recycled Kraft paper is not as strong as virgin Kraft paper and is used for the inner layers of cardboard.
+Recycled Kraft paper, which is less robust compared to virgin Kraft paper, is typically used for the inner layers of cardboard products.

 Clay Coated Kraft Paper

-Clay coated Kraft paper is used to produce boxes and comes in white, glazed, grease resistant, and ribbed forms.
+Clay-coated Kraft paper is used for manufacturing boxes and is available in various finishes including white, glazed, grease-resistant, and ribbed.

 Laminated Kraft Paper

-Square and triangular mailing tubes are produced in sheets that are cut from corrugated cardboard or paperboard.
-Cardboard cylindrical tubes are made from sheets of Kraft paper that are glued and wrapped around a mandrel.
+Square and triangular mailing tubes are created from sheets of corrugated cardboard or paperboard, which are cut and shaped accordingly.
+In contrast, cylindrical cardboard tubes are constructed by gluing sheets of Kraft paper and wrapping them around a mandrel.

 Manufacture of Cardboard Cylindrical Mailing Tubes